 other available information on the operation and effectiveness of the VR program, including any reports received from the State Rehabilitation Council and findings and recommendations from monitoring activities conducted under section 107.

 (1).
-Based upon DBVI’s comprehensive statewide assessment, WIOA requirements and reauthorization of the Rehabilitation Act, the goals and priorities for the 2020 State Plan were developed and agreed upon by the DBVI and its State Rehabilitation Council.
+Based upon DBVI’s comprehensive statewide *needs* assessment, WIOA requirements and reauthorization of the Rehabilitation Act, the goals and priorities for the 2020 State Plan were developed and agreed upon by the DBVI and its State Rehabilitation Council.

 (2).
-The following are goals and priorities were developed through the needs identified in the most recent DBVI CSNA, Title I of the Rehabilitation Act of 1973, as amended by the Workforce Innovation and Opportunity Act (WIOA) of 2014 (including the common performance measures of section 116 of WIOA), and input from the State Rehabilitation Council:
+The following are goals and priorities were developed through the needs identified in the *2017* DBVI CSNA, Title I of the Rehabilitation Act of 1973, as amended by the Workforce Innovation and Opportunity Act (WIOA) of 2014 (including the common performance measures of section 116 of WIOA), and input from the State Rehabilitation Council:

 Goal (1)